 Es is the effective dose (mSv/y) from ingestion of sediment.

-t is the annual exposure time (h/year) ().
+t is the annual exposure time (h/year) (Table 14).

 DCg is the committed effective dose factor from ingestion of a radionuclide (mSv/Bq) from ICRP 119 (ICRP, 2012).